 It is our privilege to partner with organizations already at work serving the needs of people within the community.
 We want to help these organizations do what they do every day of the year by providing them with volunteers.
 Our partnerships include working with the elderly, children, individuals with special needs, people who are homeless or in transition, or serving through hands-on labor with food banks, community gardens or neighborhood revitalization projects.
 While we place a priority on relational service ministry opportunities, we are also pleased to serve behind the scenes through manual labor; many YouthWorks participants will experience a little of both.

 We love to partner with organizations that have a faith-based focus, but we also value what other non-profit organizations are doing in our communities.
 Our hope is to provide volunteer support to local organizations (service partners) that share our desire to love and serve the people of the community.
-We are blessed when we can be part of the story of what God is doing in a community whether His work is being done through a secular or faith-based organization.
+We are blessed when we can be part of the story of what God is doing in a community whether the work is being done through a secular or faith-based organization.
 Of course, YouthWorks does not endorse its partners beyond providing volunteer support, so participants will not be asked to solicit gifts or donations for any of our local partners.

 We certainly want to be able to share God’s truth and love with the people in our communities; however, some of them have seen a great deal of aggressive Christian evangelism, and we also understand that many of our ministry partners rely on government funding that limits traditional evangelism.
 It is because of this that while we encourage participants to be open about their reasons for serving, as well as in sharing their faith, we believe that this sharing is most meaningful when it is done primarily through our actions and within the context of relationships that have been built during the week.
 We serve as the hands and feet of Christ and in turn He uses us to impact others for the Kingdom.

 We seek to meet needs in the community through various types of Work Projects.
 Ultimately we want to do projects that are at, not above, your teenagers’ skill level.
 This allows youth to take ownership of a project.
-Although we often paint homes, other projects may include yard work, community beautification, building cleanup or any other project that will serve individuals in a community.
+Although we often paint homes, other projects may include yard work, community beautification, building cleanup or any other project that will serve individuals or groups in a community.

-When we do paint homes, a painting project consists of scraping old paint, filling holes with insulation, caulking windows and applying a fresh coat of paint to a home.
+When we do paint homes, a painting project typically consists of scraping old paint, filling holes with insulation, caulking windows and applying a fresh coat of paint to a home.
 You may be involved in any or all of the painting process and may or may not complete an entire house during your time.
 Painting is a relatively easy task and is something in which youth can be successful.
 Done well, it can create a real sense of pride both by the painting crew and the homeowner.
 Occasionally, we encounter lead-based paint at a project; however, our staff are trained to take extra safety precautions during lead-paint scraping in order to follow health and legal standards.

 All the supplies are included in the price of your trip.

-Often there is a site-specific need for supplies and materials, including but not limited to gloves, paint brushes, tarps, and paint scrapers or other project-specific materials.
-Two to three weeks before your trip, the Site Director will be contacting your Trip Leader to talk through a few specific trip details and help you finalize your plans.
+Often there is a site-specific need for supplies and materials, including but not limited to gloves, paint brushes, tarps, paint scrapers or other project-specific materials.
+Two to three weeks before your trip, the Site Director will contact your Trip Leader to talk through a few specific trip details and help you finalize your plans.
 This would be a great time to ask about any supply needs that the site may have.

 The Adult Leaders have three main roles on a Work Projects site.
 The first is to watch for safety.
 Safety is our number one priority on all aspects of your mission trip, and the work site is no different.
 Additionally, Adult Leaders oversee all aspects of the work project.
 Our hope is that the youth will take leadership of the work and of the site, but as the adult you are ultimately in charge.
 Lastly, the role of Adult Leaders is to work alongside the youth.
-By participating with students, you will have an incredible opportunity to serve the community in a very tangible way as well as opportunities to build some great relationships with the youth you are working with.
+By participating with students, you will have an incredible opportunity to serve the community in a very tangible way, as well as build some great relationships with the youth you are working with.

 Although adults at Work Project sites are ultimately responsible, our desire is that your youth will feel empowered to take leadership in every aspect – from beginning to end.
 Look for ways to empower your youth at Work Projects sites and throughout the week.

 Additionally, our desire is that you also get to know the people you are serving.
 Although health issues or work schedules sometimes prevent the level of interaction we would like, we seek Work Projects partners who can be present with the work crew as much as possible.
 As visitors in the community, you and your youth have the opportunity to seek these relationships – but do so humbly, understanding that cultural, economic and other barriers are factors to be considered.

-Primarily, we seek to do projects that are at, not above, teenagers’ skill level, so students are able to step out in leadership of those projects.
+Primarily, we seek to do projects that are at, not above, teenagers’ skill level, so students are able to step into leadership of those projects.
 Occasionally, however, there is need for skilled labor in the community.
-Two to three weeks before your trip, the Site Director will be contacting the Trip Leader to finalize any details.
+Two to three weeks before your trip, the Site Director will contact the Trip Leader to finalize any details.
 This would be a great time to let them know if you have adults with specialized skills who are coming with you.
 We cannot guarantee we will have projects that require those special skills, but it is helpful to know what skills are available as we are considering how to best serve the community.